What are Dental Implants?

 Permanent dental implants, in particular, are secured by a rod placed through the gums and into the jaw bone, acting just as a natural, rooted tooth.
 Removable implants, while not considered to be as sturdy regarding material used, are also secure; however, these may wear down quicker than permanent implants.

-What can I eat after a Dental Implant Procedure?
+What can I eat after the Procedure?

 First and foremost, you can pretty much start eating right after the surgery is completed; however, because you'll feel tired from the general or local anesthesia you were given, you may decide to eat a little later.